jdoherty7/Adaptive_Interpolation/README.md

 # Quick and Easy Demonstration

-To see a demonstration of the code in action download and install the package.
+To see a demonstration of the code in action download this git repository.

-Run: python performance_tests.py
+Change your working directory to adaptive_interpolation, which is the folder containing the core scripts for this project.
+Then, while in said directory run the performance_test.py script. (ie. python performance_test.py )

-This will run the script.
-Should run a function that displays the interpolant and actual function in a plot as well as a plot of the absolute errors between the two.
-The parameters given are a domain between 0 and 5, the 0th bessel function, a 30th order interpolant, and an allowed relative error of 1e-14.
+This script will run a function that displays the interpolant and actual function in a plot as well as a plot of the absolute errors between the two.
+The parameters given are an interval of 0 to 5, the 0th bessel function, a 30th order interpolant, and an allowed relative error of 1e-14.

 It then displays times run for the current run and errors in the functions.
 The most important thing here is the relative error that is found, defined as Inf_norm(abs_errors)/Inf_norm(actual_values).

-The times are displayed more so that as parameters are tweaked the user can see how times may change with such tweakings.
-Furthermore, if the user increases the size of the x being evaulated a better picture of the asymptotic performance of the interpolant comes into view.
+Interesting things to tweak in this script:

 ## adaptive_interpolation